adibakshi28/Viral_Spread-Android/README.md

 ## Introduction

-Viral_Spread-Android is an engaging and interactive game where players navigate through various levels to control the spread of a virtual virus.
+Viral Spread is an engaging and interactive game where players navigate through various levels to control the spread of a virtual virus.
 The game is built with Unity and designed for Android devices, providing a fun and educational experience.

 <div style="display: flex; justify-content: space-between;">
   <img src="Game%20Screenshot/VS1.jpg" alt="Game Screenshot 1" style="width: 32%;">